The bylaws include thirteen articles. You will find the text of the articles below. PDF

 Section 3.
 Board-Elected Members

-Members nominated and elected by the Board shall consist of at least one member from each of the following representative constituencies: K-12 Education, Higher Education, Vocational/Technical, Government/Military, Corporate/Private Sector, and Healthcare/Telemedicine.
+Members nominated and elected by the Board shall consist of at least one member from each of the following representative constituencies: K-12 Education, 2-Year Higher Education, 4-Year Higher Education, Government/Military, Corporate/Private Sector, and Nonprofit.
 Members from each representative group shall serve as advocates for their constituencies.
 Advocacy may include, but is not limited to, identifying needs, promoting achievements, fostering leadership, and maintaining communication channels.
 Additional Members nominated and elected by the Board shall consist of a Chief Information Officer, an Executive Partnership Council Chair, and a Regional Group Development Chair, each of who shall chair a standing committee or council and whose duties are to execute the charge of those respective groups.
 There shall also be a Member nominated and elected to serve as Parliamentarian to ensure that meetings of the Board of Directors and Executive Committee are conducted according to Robert's Rules of Order and are in compliance with the Bylaws.
 The Parliamentarian may also be called upon to assist in other meetings as deemed necessary.
 The Parliamentarian is a non-voting Member of the Board.

 Section 4.
 Nomination and Election of Board-Elected Members